 Depreciation of Rental Merchandise.
 Depreciation of rental merchandise is included in the cost of rentals and fees on our statement of earnings.
-We depreciate our rental merchandise using the income forecasting method.
+Generally, we depreciate our rental merchandise using the income forecasting method.
 Under the income forecasting method, merchandise held for rent is not depreciated and merchandise on rent is depreciated in the proportion of rents received to total rents provided in the rental contract, which is an activity-based method similar to the units of production method.
+Effective July 1, 2009, we depreciate merchandise held for rent (except for computers) that is at least 270 days old and held for rent for at least 180 consecutive days using the straight-line method for a period generally not to exceed 20 months.
+This change in depreciation method had no material impact on our consolidated financial statements.

 On computers that are 24 months old or older and which have become idle, depreciation is recognized using the straight-line method for a period of at least six months, generally not to exceed an aggregate depreciation period of 30 months.